degica/barcelona/README.md

 Barcelona tries to be tied with AWS managed services(ECS, ELB, VPC) so that we have less amount of ops tasks.
 Barcelona will not offer new concpets.
 It's a simple wrapper service on top of AWS EC2 Container Service(ECS).
 All data or configurations in Barcelona are directly linked to AWS resource.

-## Architecture

-Barcelona consists of

-- Front Restful API which eventually make requests to AWS API
-- AWS resources as a backend
-  - ECS(AWS container service) for docker container management
-  - ELB + Route53 for service discovery and load balancing

-All of your applications will run on ECS container instances and registered to an ELB dedicated for an application.
-The ELB endpoint URL is resolved by Route53 CNAME record(for private services) or A ALIAS record(for public-facing services)

-Barcelona has 2 important resources: `District` and `Heritage`

 ### District

 `District` is basically same as AWS ECS's cluster.
 It also has several associations to provide proper AWS configuration: